scylladb/scylladb/docs/design-notes/repair_based_node_ops.md

 - Rebuild operation

-   It is used to get all the data this node owns form other existing nodes.
+   It is used to get all the data this node owns from other existing nodes.
 It pulls data from only one of the replicas which might not be the latest copy.

 - Removenode operation